Popular tools and techniques for dieting come and go—and they need to be used properly.

-Whether it’s low-tech paper-and-pencil diet diary or a more sophisticated app for your phone, the right tool can really help you meet your goals.
+Whether it’s a low-tech paper and pencil diary or a more sophisticated app for your phone, the right diet technique can really help you meet your goals.
 Some of these tools—like online tracking devices that allow you to record your daily food intake and activity—work like a virtual health coach.
-Others are designed to help you improve your eating behaviors – such as learning to eat more slowly, or control portion sizes.
+Others are designed to help you improve your eating behaviors, such as learning to eat more slowly or control portion sizes.
 But just as in fashion—where “one day you’re in and the next day you’re out”—eating trends come and go, too.

-Used properly, the stop-and-go fork could work, but if it doesn’t, it’s likely that you’ll blame the device—it certainly wasn’t you that failed.
-And that’s why tools and devices are only as good as the intentions of the person using them.
+Used properly, the stop-and-go fork could work.
+But if it doesn’t, it’s likely that you’ll blame the device—it certainly wasn’t you that failed.
+And that’s why tools and devices are only as good a diet technique as the intentions of the person using them.
 When it comes down to it, you need to accept responsibility for your actions—for better or for worse—which is why the best tools are the ones that help you do just that.

-When you keep track of what you do and chart your progress, you can steer yourself back on track if you stray – and you also get to take all credit when your efforts pay off.
+When you keep track of what you do and chart your progress, you can steer yourself back on track if you stray.
+You also get to take all the credit when your efforts pay off.